Standards of Conduct

 Policy Statement

-Florida Tech assumes the responsibility of providing a safe and inclusive workplace, where all employees are treated with fairness and respect.
-Overall, Florida Tech aims to provide a workplace that operates following a very high standard of morality, inclusivity and integrity.
-All employees are expected to maintain a professional environment for our students, customers, partners and each other.
-Employees are expected to demonstrate trustworthiness by acting in a reliable and dependable manner; foster a culture of honesty and accountability; act with integrity, to use good judgment and to act appropriately in any given situation.
-Actions involving theft, fraud, embezzlement, kickbacks, misappropriation of funds or assets, falsification of records, conflicts of interest, breach of confidentiality and other improprieties are in direct violation of this policy.
+Florida Tech assumes the responsibility of providing a safe and inclusive workplace where all employees are treated with fairness and respect.
+Overall, Florida Tech aims to provide a workplace that operates following a very high standard of morality, inclusivity, and integrity.
+All employees are expected to maintain a professional environment for our students, customers, partners, and each other.
+Employees are expected to demonstrate trustworthiness by acting in a reliable and dependable manner, fostering a culture of honesty and accountability, acting with integrity, using good judgment, and acting appropriately in any given situation.
+Actions involving theft, fraud, embezzlement, kickbacks, misappropriation of funds or assets, falsification of records, conflicts of interest, breach of confidentiality, and other improprieties are in direct violation of this policy.

 Procedures/Guidelines